Almond Citrus Biscotti

 - 2 tablespoons coarsely ground almonds

 - In a bowl, cream butter and sugar.
 Add 3 eggs, one at a time, beating well after each.
-Beat in lemon peel, orange peel and vanilla.
+Beat in lemon zest, orange zest and vanilla.
 Combine the flour, baking powder and salt; gradually add to creamed mixture.
 Divide dough into four portions; shape each into an 8-in. x 2-in. rectangle on ungreased baking sheets.

 - In a small bowl, lightly beat remaining egg; brush evenly over dough.
 Sprinkle with almonds.

 - Bake at 350° for 25-30 minutes or until lightly browned.
 Cool for 5 minutes.
 Transfer to a cutting board; cut diagonally with a serrated knife into 3/4-in. slices.
 Place cut side down on ungreased baking sheets.

 - Bake for 12-14 minutes or until golden brown, turning once.
 Cool on wire racks.
 Store in an airtight container.

 Nutrition Facts2 each: 169 calories, 5g fat (3g saturated fat), 46mg cholesterol, 89mg sodium, 28g carbohydrate (13g sugars, 1g fiber), 3g protein.

 Originally published as Almond Citrus Biscotti in Taste of Home February/March 2001